appveyor/website/NJekyll/site/docs/deployment/github.md

 # Publishing artifacts to GitHub Releases

-`GitHub` deployment provider uploads build artifacts to the existing GitHub release or creates a new release if not exists.
+The `GitHub` deployment provider uploads build artifacts to an existing GitHub release or creates a new release if one does not already exist.
 You can publish artifacts during the build or use staged deployment by configuring new environment of `GitHub` type at https://ci.appveyor.com/environments.

 Note that the provider name `GitHub` is case sensitive (e.g. not `Github`).